F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 #### Set default layout
 `Window` -> `Layouts` -> `Save changes in current layout`

+#### Set up new surround with template
+In Clion, there are two types of surround with templates: `surrond with` and `surround with live template`.
+The first type use simple predefined templates and cannot be modified.
+However, the second type can be modified and new templates can be added.

 ### Toolchain configuration
 Go to `settings` -> `Build, Execution, Deployment` -> `toolchain`, add new toolchain and set:
 -   Name to whatever you want